Note

 Access Skills Track is intended for applicants seeking to gain new imaging-related skills through personalised, hands-on learning at the hosting institution, without necessarily conducting experiments.
 It is ideal for learning to operate a specific imaging instrument, develop an imaging assay or probe, adopt a new imaging modality or image analysis method, or acquire a sample preparation technique to implement at your home institution.

-If your goal is to expand your skills and knowledge in areas related to facility operations, management, or training others, please apply under the Pro Skills Track.
+If your goal is to expand your skills and knowledge in areas related to facility operations, management or training others, please apply under the Pro Skills Track to a Pro Grant Host.

-For both of the Access Grant tracks, you will be applying for the funds in collaboration with the prospective hosting facility.
-It is essential that the chosen facility agrees to participate in the process with you, providing the necessary information, advice and completing the required support forms in a timely manner.
+For both of the Access Grant tracks, you will be applying for the funds in collaboration with your prospective hosting facility or laboratory.
+It is essential that the chosen facility or lab agrees to participate in the process with you, providing the necessary information, advice and completing the required support forms in a timely manner.

-We recommend approaching your prospective hosting imaging facility with a brief description of your project and objectives and arranging a meeting to discuss them.
-At this stage, you can also contact us to serve as a liaison between you and the prospective hosting facility to facilitate the initial contact.
+We recommend approaching your prospective hosting imaging facility or laboratory with a brief description of your project and objectives and arranging a meeting to discuss them.
+At this stage, you may also ask us to act as a liaison to facilitate the initial contact with the host.

 After completing your project and visit planning and obtaining your Confirmation of Support from your host, you may proceed with submitting your official application.